WWE ‘Raw’ Preview: Roman Reigns To Confront Braun Strowman, Ronda Rousey May Face Repercussions

 WWE Raw comes to us this week from the Scotiabank Arena in Toronto, Canada.
 While there are no advertised matches, WWE.com did provide a preview of Monday’s Raw.
 At the end of last week’s Raw, Braun Strowman was about to cash-in his WWE championship contract against Roman Reigns, but The Shield reunited, and Seth Rollins and Dean Ambrose made sure that the would-be cash-in didn’t happen.
-All three members of The Shield attacked “The Monster in the Bank,” and Strowman would end up being powerbombed through an announce table.
+All three members of The Shield attacked “The Monster in the Bank,” and Strowman ended up being power bombed through an announce table.

 Recently, “The Monster in the Bank” took to Twitter and told Roman Reigns that if he’s really a man, then he will meet him in the middle of the ring on Raw alone.
 The WWE confirmed that the one-on-one confrontation will indeed take place on Raw.
-Some fans think that Braun Strowman is going to use this time to cash-in his contract to book himself a match with “The Big Dog” at Hell in a Cell.
+Some fans think that Braun Strowman is going to use this time to cash in his contract to book himself a match with “The Big Dog” at Hell in a Cell.
 As the Inquisitr recently reported, it looks like that is a distinct possibility.

 Time will tell if Rollins and Ambrose interfere during “The Big Dog’s” and “The Monster in the Bank’s” one-on-one confrontation.
 Regardless, it’s safe to assume that The Shield will make an appearance Monday night, especially since the WWE will be in Canada, as the promotion loves to give their international fans special attractions.